Category Archives: Identity

 you find your way back to me

-like that long-lost song I love
+like that old 80s song that I love

-playing on the radio,
+playing on the radio

 bringing me back to the way we were

-to the way we could be
+to the way i imagine we could be,

 note by bittersweet note

-and without a single thought
+and without a single thought or hesitation

-i follow,
+i follow

 feckless fool